← Back to Guides

 How to Remove Soft Gel at Home

 This method works for gel polish and BIAB.
-You will need: pure acetone (not nail polish remover — it must be 100% acetone), cotton balls or pads, aluminium foil (cut into small squares), a coarse nail file (180 grit), cuticle oil, and a wooden or rubber cuticle pusher.
+You will need: pure acetone (100% acetone, not regular nail polish remover), cotton balls or pads, aluminium foil cut into small squares (or pre-attached soak-off wraps, which skip the cutting), a coarse nail file (180 grit), cuticle oil, and a wooden or rubber cuticle pusher.

 Step-by-Step

 1. Break the seal.
-Use a 180-grit file to lightly buff the top layer of the gel — you're removing the shine and breaking the protective top coat seal.
+Use a 180-grit file to lightly buff the top layer of the gel, removing the shine and breaking the protective top coat seal.
 Don't file hard or thin the gel significantly, just dull the surface.

 2. Soak cotton in acetone.
 Cut cotton pads into finger-sized pieces and saturate them with 100% acetone.